jameslnewell/generator-fed/README.md

 - urls rewritten and copied to the build dir

 ## TODO:
- - Style sheets watched with SASS Composer
+ - watched with SASS Composer (style sheets)
  - image assets optimised